terra-money/docs/docs/develop/tools.md

 Terra provides a variety of tools for builders that make up the Terra Development Suite.
 Use this guide to find the right tool for you.

-If you want to know where to start, visit the [beginner's guide](get-started).
+If you are new to Terra, start with the [beginner's guide](get-started).

 ``` python